DIY Passport and map for Thurman Maple Days 2019

-Find maps at each site, at Thurman Town Hall and around the region, or pre-plan your day by downloading our printable map and passport, available here.
-Many visitors navigate by GPS readings, and others just watch for signs, follow their noses or ask a friendly resident, but you’ll want a passport so you can enter our free prize basket drawing.
+Find rack cards with mini-map at each site, at Thurman Town Hall entryway, and around the region, or pre-plan your day by downloading our printable map and passport, available here.
+Many visitors navigate by GPS readings, and others just watch for farm signposts, follow their noses or simply ask a friendly resident, but you’ll want a passport so you can enter our free prize basket drawing.

 Meet Your Tour Hosts

 Bring the whole family to visit all the sites!
 Watch maple syrup being made before your eyes.
 Our maple farms – including the following farms and more: Hidden Hollow Maple, Valley Road Maple, Toad Hill Maple, Mud Street Maple, Adirondack Gold Maple, Peru Llama, Whitefield’s, Windy Ridge, Blackberry Hill, Martin’s Lumber, Nettle Meadow – all are in the same business, but differ in many respects, so plan to visit them all.
 You’ll see syrup, maple sugar, maple peanuts and candies being made, as well as maple tea and coffee and souvenir clothing items.
 Wonderful maple treats will tempt your palate, and special activities will fill your day with fun.
 Sugarhouses will open their doors for touring and tasting, sampling and shopping.